2010 Victorian state election: Issues

+In 2009 and 2010, Melbourne saw a wave of street violence targeting international Indian students.
+While the incumbent Labor government was criticized for downplaying the racial element of the attacks, Baillieu broke ranks to fiercely condemn the "fear and terror" the students faced.
+He actively advocated for their safety and safety on public transport, which built immense trust and goodwill of Victorian Indian community.

 Background

 At the 1999 election, the Labor Party led by Steve Bracks was able to form a minority government with the parliamentary support of 3 Independents, displacing the incumbent Jeff Kennett Liberal/National Coalition government.
 Labor was returned with a majority government after a landslide win at the 2002 election.
 Labor was elected for a third term at the 2006 election with a substantial but reduced majority.
 Labor won 55 of the 88 seats, a decrease of 7, and 54.4% of the two-party preferred vote, a decrease of 3.4%.
 Brumby replaced Bracks as Labor leader and Premier of Victoria in 2007.

 Political changes

 The previous elections took place on Saturday, 25 November 2006.
 At the 2006 election, the Labor Party won 55 of the 88 seats, the Liberal Party won 23, the National Party won 9, and there was 1 Independent.
 Since that date a number of political changes took place.

 Both Premier Bracks and Deputy Premier John Thwaites resigned on 27 July 2007.